github/docs/content/get-started/quickstart/create-a-repo.md

----
+---Hassan Kamboh
-title: Create a repo
+title:  Kamboh G
-redirect_from:
+redirect_from: kamboh vision
-  - /create-a-repo
+  - /create-a-repo kamboh
-  - /articles/create-a-repo
+  - /articles/create-a-repo Auto Online
-  - /github/getting-started-with-github/create-a-repo
+  - /github/getting-started-with-github/create-a-repo .menu
   - /github/getting-started-with-github/quickstart/create-a-repo
 intro: 'To put your project up on {% data variables.product.prodname_dotcom %}, you will need to create a repository for it to live in.'
 versions: